 - a.
 The proposed use and/or development is consistent with the General Plan. - b.
 The proposed use and/or development is consistent with the North Newport Center PC Development Plan and Design Regulations.

-The Community Development Director shall notify the Planning Commission and City Council if deviations from the height limit are approved.
-The Community Development Director action is the final action unless appealed in accordance with the Municipal Code.
+The Community Development Director action is the final action unless appealed in accordance with the Municipal Code Chapter 20.64 (Appeals).